Our Mission

 Robert Hilliker

-Robert Hilliker currently serves as Director of Research Engagement and Scholarship in the Rowan University Library.
+Robert Hilliker currently serves as Associate Provost of the Rowan University Library.
 His “turn” to libraries began when he realized, midway through his thesis, that the librarians he knew led the most balanced lives of any academics.
 A brief stint working on the National Endowment for the Humanities-funded Modernist Journals Project showed him that he could marry cutting-edge technology with librarianship and the deal was sealed.
 Robert has previously held positions at the Hotchkiss School’s Edsel Ford Memorial Library, Columbia University’s Center for Digital Research and Scholarship, and the Rutgers University Libraries.
 He has a Ph.D. in Comparative Literature from Brown University, an M.L.I.S. in Digital Libraries from Rutgers University, and a B.A.
 (Honors) in English from the University of British Columbia.
 He can be followed on Twitter at @infomnivore.

 • Christopher Long